sheltermanager/asm3/doc/manual/people.rst

 ASM will reparent all of the movements, links, media, etc from the duplicate person into the currently open record.
 When it's finished doing that, the duplicate person record will be removed.

-Note that person details are never copied during a merge, the merge just moves all the satellite data from the selected person to the open person before deleting the selected one.
+.. note:: Person details are never copied during a merge, the merge just moves all the satellite data from the selected person to the open person before deleting the selected one.